basho-labs/little_riak_book/en/02-concepts.md

 value:  ["BS-III-DVD"]
 ```

 Happily, the network hiccup was temporary, and thus the cluster heals itself.
-Undr normal circumstances, since the logical clocks did not decend from one another, you'd end up with siblings like this:
+Under normal circumstances, since the logical clocks did not descend from one another, you'd end up with siblings like this:

 ```yaml
 type:   set